hazelcast/hazelcast-nodejs-client/CONTRIBUTING.md

 5. Please keep your PRs as small as possible, _i.e._ if you plan to perform a huge change, do not submit a single and large PR for it.
 For an enhancement or larger feature, you can create a GitHub issue first to discuss.
 6. Before you push, run these commands in your terminal to check if there are any errors:
+    * `npm install`: Installs dependencies
-    * `npm run compile`: compiles typescript into javascript
+    * `npm run compile`: Compiles TypeScript into JavaScript, checking for any errors along the way
-    * `npm run lint`: runs linting on the code
+    * `npm run lint`: Runs linting to find stylistic/structural errors in the code
-    * `npm run validate-user-code`: Checks the generated type decleration files
+    * `npm run validate-user-code`: Checks the validity of generated TypeScript type declaration files
-    * `npm run test`: runs unit and integration tests against the generated javascript code Push your PR once it is free of errors.
+    * `npm run test`: Runs unit and integration tests against the generated javascript code(the generated code is in lib/ folder)
+Push your PR once it is free of errors.
 7. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.